Vaishalipawar343/Vaishalipawar343/README.md

 - 👋 Hi, I’m Vaishali Pawar.
-- 👀 I’m interested in developing some interested and useful things with my weapons and abilites.
+- 👀 I’m interested in developing some interesting and useful things with my abilites and weapons.
-- 🌱 I’m currently learning Artificial Intelligence and Data Science BE course.
+- 🌱 I’m currently inrolled in Artificial Intelligence and Data Science BE course.
 - 💞️ I’m looking to collaborate on projects with honorables like Google, Microsoft, Meta.
 - 📫 How to reach me? you can mail me on vaishupawar343@gmail.com .
 Let's grow our network.
 - 😄 Pronouns: She / Her